Family Affair has received National Lottery Project Funding from Arts Council England and will be available from Autumn 2021

 But what happens when one doesn't meet their family and community’s expectations as they reach adulthood?
 How does one navigate the divergence of growing up in a ‘western’ society with their passion for their family’s culture, heritage and tradition?
 What is our place in the juxtaposition between the two communities we live and function in which often present very different if not opposing values, belief systems, outlooks on life, attitudes to gender roles, sexuality and religion?
 How do we deal with the guilt and shame of not being what your parents expect?

 In my research for this project, I have collaborated with black males and females who are familiar with this experience.
 I want to capture their stories, challenges, the impact on their sense of personal identity and their relationships with their families and communities.
-I want to explore how young people of African heritage can find ways to balance their heritage with their futures.
+I want to explore how young people of African heritage can find ways to balance their heritage with their futures and the challenges they face living between worlds.

 Who is Family Affair for?